Otus-DevOps-2018-09/Andreyovs_infra/README.md

   - `packer_db.yml` and `packer_app.yml` are the playbooks for packer images provisioning using ansible
 - Changed provisioning config in `packer/app.json` and `packer/db.json` to replace bash scripts with ansible playbooks
 - Created configuration for dynamic inventory using `gce.py`

+ДЗ 10
+-Created Ansible `app` and `db` roles with `ansible-galaxy init` command and assigned default variables for roles -Created environments for stage and production with variables defined using Ansible `group_vars`.
+Added tasks for the `app` and `db` roles to display the environments they belong to
+-Installed `jdauphant.nginx` community role with `ansible-galaxy` and configured Ansible to allow Reddit application to be reachable on port `80`.
+The appropriate firewall rule has been added to Terraform configuration
+- Organised playbooks according to Ansible
+- :large_blue_diamond: Created `credentials.yml` for each environment and encrypted its content using `ansible-vault`